BadRobots1014/pybase-2026/README.md

 This is the codebase used for 2026, and the first iteration of the team using `Python` as the primary language.

-## Contributing
+## Getting Started

+This guide serves as a strong starting point for learning how to contribute.
 Since it is python, contributing is a lot easier than it used to be.
 The instructions for Linux and Windows are slightly different so keep that in mind.

 ### A. Download Python